1. Cognitive Enhancement

 L-Theanine is popular among students for its ability to enhance focus and memory.
 Unlike many other supplements used for boosting study efforts, L-Theanine is non-stimulating.
 In fact, L-Theanine is more of a relaxant than anything else, helping to reduce hyperactivity in the nervous system.

 Some people are worried that the relaxing effects of L-Theanine will hurt their ability to study efficiently - however, this couldn’t be further from the truth.
 The effects of L-Theanine are best described as producing a clear-headed focus.
-By eliminating much of the hyperactivity in the brain (through glutamate antagonism), and increasing dopamine activity (dopamine reuptake inhibition), L-Theanine is able to provide powerful improvements on focus and attention.
+By eliminating much of the hyperactivity in the brain (through glutamate antagonism), L-Theanine is able to provide powerful improvements on focus and attention.
 A lot of users report better decision making, faster memory recall, and less mental fatigue while studying.

 2. Relaxation & Sleep